Darryl David

-Darryl Wilson David (Note: டேரல் வில்சன் டேவிட்) (born 19 October 1970) is a Singaporean politician and former television host and actor.
-A member of the People's Action Party (PAP), he has been the Member of Parliament (MP) representing the Ang Mo Kio–Hougang division of Ang Mo Kio Group Representation Constituency since 2015.
+Darryl Wilson David (Note: டேரல் வில்சன் டேவிட்) (born 19 October 1970) is a Singaporean politician, former television host, and actor.
+A member of the People's Action Party (PAP), he has been the Member of Parliament (MP) representing the Ang Mo Kio–Hougang division of Ang Mo Kio Group Representation Constituency (GRC) since 2015.

 Education

-David was educated at St. Michael's School, Raffles Institution and Raffles Junior College before graduating from the National University of Singapore with a Bachelor of Arts with honours degree in English literature.
+David was educated at St. Michael's School, Raffles Institution, and Raffles Junior College before graduating from the National University of Singapore with a Bachelor of Arts with honours degree in English literature.

 He subsequently completed a Master of Business Administration degree at Nanyang Technological University and a Master of Public Administration degree at the National University of Singapore's Lee Kuan Yew School of Public Policy.

 Career

 David started his career as a host of the Channel 5 television game show, The Pyramid Game, in the 1990s and also starred in the Singaporean local sitcom Happy Belly.
 He was Deputy Director of the School of Design at Temasek Polytechnic before joining SJI International School as its chief executive officer in 2017.

 In 2009, David became District Councillor of the North East Community Development Council.